Contact The Council:

 4. The Council President shall appoint the chair and membership of each Committee by the second Regular Meeting of each year.

-5. The standing committees shall consider and make policy recommendations to the City Council.
-Committees may at times refer items to the full Council with no recommendation.
+5. The standing Committees shall consider and make policy recommendations to the City Council.
+Committees may at times refer items to the entire Council with no recommendation.

 B. Ad Hoc Committees